Assistance programs Clay County Missouri.

 Clay County families can also turn to one of many other food pantries or government programs.
 There are churches that serve hot meals, including at Thanksgiving and Christmas.
 Or pantries offer free groceries, hygiene items, and even clothing such as winter coats.
 Last, but not least, apply for food stamps or summer snacks for students.
-More Clay County food pantries.
+More on Clay County Missouri free food pantries.

 Rodgers - Northland Health Center offers care that is based on a patients income.
 The clinic may be able to provides primary health and medical care services including physical examinations, treatment of health issues, women's health, immunizations & vaccinations, sexually transmitted infection diagnosis and treatment.
 Dental care is offered for children only.
 Phone (816) 413-0662.

 Low to moderate income families, the elderly and disabled can get free legal services, consultations and assistance.
 There is help with housing, applying for benefits, eviction prevention and other support from Legal Aid of Western Missouri.
 This organization serves people in Clay County and Liberty Missouri.